From bistros to boutiques

 Le Meridien Etoile is a tried and tested favourite for a reason.
 Located just a few minutes from the legendary Champs Elysées, it offers you easy access to all the prime spots, appealing to business travellers, art-lovers and city-goers alike.
 The sophisticated 1,025 guest rooms include 22 suites and newly renovated rooms, and the top floors have access to an all day Club Lounge.
 Yes, this means everything from cinnamon rolls, croissants and Nutella to fresh French butter, hams and cheese.
 Need I say more?

-From it’s very own Jazz Club, a fitness centre, an in-room spa, dining spots, a heavenly breakfast buffet spread, and access to the Unlock Art Programme.
+From it’s very own Jazz Club, a fitness centre, an in-room spa, dining spots, a heavenly breakfast buffet spread, and access to the Unlock Art Programme, there’s plenty to keep you entertained.
 Like many Le Meridien Hotels, all guests get an Unlock Art Programme, giving you immediate access to contemporary cultural centres.
 Paris’s partner?
 Picasso, of course.
 You simply get an Unlock Art pass left in your room, and can use it to check out the Musée Picasso.
 I’d definitely recommend it.

 The hotel itself, offers classes like éclair making and cocktail making, and will be happy to suggest nearby spots worth checking out.
 It may be on the busy side, but it really does mean you have everything right on your doorstep.
 The concierge are more than ready to help book restaurants, boat rides, tours and day trips.
 I’d recommend taking the two-hour drive to Champagne.
 During our stay, the hotel set up a trip to the Veuve Clicquot estate, vineyard and cellar, making sure everything from transportation to English tours were seamlessly organised.